Skip to main content

 4 mentions Positive Neutral Negative

-• “It also plays very well; I'll list my specs at the end.
-I can't remember noticing any performance issues.”
+• “It plays very well; I didn't notice any performance issues.”

 • “Very poor performance, which makes the game unplayable.”